This concept isn’t that far-fetched. Over 3 billion people meet once a week to learn about spirit worlds and

 Science Validates Shamanic Consciousness

-Wow, I didn’t expect this.
-This journey is a separate state of consciousness.
-The shamanic journey is the key process of Shamanism.
-This “spiritual technology” opens a doorway to a unique consciousness state.
+Wow, you may not have expected this, but Science tells us this partition of awareness is a valid measurable state of consciousness.
+In this state, the brainwaves are in the theta-wavelength 4 to 7Hz, which is different from our default states of waking, sleeping, and dreaming.
+This “spiritual technology” opens a doorway to a separate consciousness state.
 Michael Harner (1) is an anthropologist and author.
 He calls this state “The Shamanic State of Consciousness” (SSC).
-In this state, the brainwaves are in the theta-wavelength 4 to 7Hz.

 SCC is like another non-ordinary state known as transcendental consciousness.
 SCC can heal the mind, body, and spirit.
 It is one of the primary “spiritual technologies” of humankind, transcending all cultures.
 It’s another one of our default states of awareness, just like waking, sleeping, and dreaming.

 Bottom line.
 The Shamanic Journey is repeatable and scientifically verifiable.
 So, is the spirit world of the Shaman real in scientific terms?
 The answer is yes.
-This leads to the next logical question.
+It leads to the next logical question.

 Is the Mythology of Religion Genuine?

-Are the mythologies of religion also real?
-The faithful followers of all religions believe that their mythology is real.
-Most would hesitate to call their beloved religion a form of mythology.
+Are the mythologies of religion also an actual representation of ordinary reality?
+The faithful followers of all religions believe that their superstitions are genuine.
+Most would hesitate to call their beloved faith is a form of mythology.

 “One man’s myth is another man’s religion.” ― Joseph Campbell

 To answer this question, we first need to ask if religion’s mythology is a universal or collective perception?
 Well, the answer to this question is, unfortunately, no. Every religion has its unique mythology.
 There isn’t one singular universal mythology.
 Religions tend to evolve, mutating, and being shaped by culture.
-There are two major groups of religious mythology, Western and Eastern.
+There are two significant groups of religious mythology, Western and Eastern.

-Western mythology is the Abrahamic religions (2).
+Western mythology finds its home in the Abrahamic religions (2).
 These are the Semitic religions of Judaism, Christianity, and Islam.
 These belief systems are the rebranding of Egyptian, Persian, Assyrian, and Babylonian mystery religions.